-All of these owners would have been protected if they used New Avenue’s bid form and construction agreement.
-If you do that Read this post and use the format provided and this won’t happen to you.
+When a Berkeley, CA, contractor went bankrupt recently, ten clients who had paid deposits lost their money.
+One young couple lost over $120,000.
+These owners would have been protected if they had used New Avenue’s bid form and construction agreement.
+If you read this post and take our advice, this kind of disaster won’t happen to you.

 When working with us, the contractor finished the project without a hiccup.
-As part of our standard process we received a detailed bid and we paid them as the work was completed on site.
+As part of our standard process, we received a detailed bid and paid them as the work was completed on site.
 The project turned out well and even ended up in numerous magazines!

-Then this contractor started building his own business independent of New Avenue and sold 10 more projects outside of New Avenue.
+After this initial success, this contractor started building their own business independently of New Avenue and sold ten more projects outside of New Avenue.

-They took deposits on these projects and then mismanaged the business side.
-When the contractor went bankrupt he left his clients with nothing.
-Now those clients, including the young couple that is out over $120,000, is hoping to recover some money from materials that are sitting in a garage and slated for a bankruptcy auction.
+Without a system in place to protect their clients, they took deposits and mismanaged the business.
+When the contractor went bankrupt, they left their clients with nothing.
+Now those clients, including the young couple that is out over $120,000, are hoping to recover some money from a bankruptcy auction.
 They’ll get pennies on the dollar if anything.

-If those clients had used New Avenue they would paid for work after it is completed and visible on site.
+If those clients had used New Avenue, they would have paid for the work after it was completed and visible on site.
 They would have been protected.
-They would not have lost their money.

-Every client should have a policy to have a detailed bid, clear construction agreement that states what you are building and pay for work that is done.
-But as an owner you are probably doing this type of project once, or maybe twice.
+Every client should be sure to receive a detailed bid and a clear construction agreement.
+Your documentation should state what you are building and that you will pay for work that is done.
+But as a homeowner, you are probably doing this type of project once in your lifetime (or maybe twice).
 So there is no reason why you’d know how to do this.

-That is why New Avenue provides the best practices in getting bids, construction agreements and paying with an easy transparent process.
+New Avenue makes use of the best practices in getting bids, establishing construction agreements, and arranging payment with an easy, transparent process.

 You can sign up and use the New Avenue system for free here: Get Started

 Have any questions?
 We are available to discuss your goals and ideas.
 There’s no fee or commitment.
 To request a time for a call, just click here and tell us when to call you.